To Home Page

 Because there are degrees of punishment, you may be able to greatly lessen the degree of punishment that you will receive on Judgment Day.
 Think of it.
 In every prison, there are prisoners who have it better than the others do.
 So, do what you can now to make things as good for yourself as you possibly can in the afterlife.
 Do what is right.
 Resolve that you are going to love and serve God anyway.
 Don't oppose or betray those who are born-again Christians.
 Help them instead.
 Be loving and kind to others.
 Also, help the poor and the needy.
 Give generously to them.

 If you say to yourself, "There is nothing I can do to change what I have done, so I am going to live in sin and have all the fun I can in this life," you will make things much worse for yourself.
 Please, please do not do that.
+Don't turn against God.
+Instead, say to yourself, as Job did, "Though he slay me, yet will I trust in Him."
+(Job 13:15a)

 If you incapacitate yourself with worry or bitterness towards God, you will miss your chance to make things better in the afterlife.
 My counsel to you is to stop worrying about something you can't undo, and start living for God and your fellow man.
 Make your life count for good!
-Say to yourself, "If I have committed the unpardonable sin, there is nothing I can do to change that so I am going to quit worrying about it, and love God and serve Him anyway."
+Say to yourself, "If I have committed the unpardonable sin, there is nothing I can do to change that so I am going to quit worrying about it, and try my best to love God and serve Him anyway."

 Re 20:12 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.